grandparkla/nyela/index.markdown

 ### Go Metro

-Go Metro:
 Metro will operate 24-hour, overnight service on Metro Rail, plus Orange and Silver Lines on New Year’s Eve with free fares from 9 p.m. on December 31, 2017 to 2 a.m. on January 1, 2018.

-While the Metro Red/Purple Line to Civic Center/Grand Park Station exits directly into Grand Park, Pershing Square Station and Union Station are also within walkable distance (and might be less crowded!).
+While the Metro Red/Purple Line to _Civic Center/Grand Park Station_ exits directly into Grand Park, _Pershing Square Station_ and _Union Station_ are also within walkable distance (and might be less crowded!)

 Plan your trip at [metro.net](https://www.metro.net/) or call 323.GO.METRO (323.466.3876).

-Ride a Metro Bike to NYELA!
-Check out and return your bike to nearby stations Main & 1st or Grand & Temple.
+### Ride a Metro Bike to NYELA!

+Check out and return your bike to nearby stations _Main & 1st_ or _Grand & Temple_.
 See [Station Map](https://bikeshare.metro.net/stations/) for a full list of stations.

 ### Taking Rideshare Like Lyft Or Uber?